hannahherbig/python-coinroll/README.md

 You can run the scripts without any arguments for a usage message.

-Please send tips to 1J3TCsFQxZDFYiEyimTq969JyZoB6tENJG (yes, that's my Coinroll address).
+Please send tips to 1DvkfNva4LpTXJ7udThCQpQAuc9bu7V6XL